-A cleaner circulation proves to help cashiers check banknote authenticity by hand, but central banks’ costs for the replacement of soiled banknotes are considerable.
+A cleaner circulation proves to help cashiers check banknote The condition that a security element of a banknote or security document is genuine. by hand, but central banks’ costs for the replacement of soiled banknotes are considerable.
 A less clean circulation in a country reduces societal costs considerably, but makes it harder for cashiers to authenticate banknotes by hand.
 This implies that even more attention should be given to training and the use of automatic detection aids.
 Central banks may well assign different priorities to this.
 In addition, it must be remembered that banknote quality has implications beyond counterfeit detection and costs.
 For example, a high level of banknote cleanliness contributes to the smooth functioning of banknote equipment machinery.

 The experience people gain during the test proves to matter to a great extent.
 At the start of the test, it appears that clean banknote circulation facilitates detection.
 Later on, this positive effect of cleanliness disappears, while the detection rates rise considerably.
 The study also shows that the more security features of the banknotes are reported as having been checked, the more counterfeits are detected.
 Elderly people perform significantly worse on the task.
 Furthermore, the study shows that genuine banknotes that look brand new are very often mistaken for counterfeits (14.7% false alarm rate versus 6.5% overall).

 The findings further suggest that central banks should continue their efforts aimed at informing the public and cashiers about banknote security features.
-It might be a worthwhile strategy to target their communication campaigns specifically at the elderly, since they perform worse and use cash more often than younger people.
+It might be a worthwhile strategy to target their communication campaigns specifically at the elderly, since they perform worse and use Money in physical form such as banknotes and coins. more often than younger people.